Communal work

 They are less common in today's more individualistic cultures, where there is less reliance on others than in preindustrial agricultural and hunter-gatherer societies.
 Major jobs such as clearing a field of timber or raising a barn needed many workers.
 It was often both a social and utilitarian event.
 Jobs like corn husking or sewing could be done as a group to allow socializing during an otherwise tedious chore.
 Such gatherings often included refreshments and entertainment.

-In more modern societies, the word bee has also been used for some time already for other social gatherings without communal work, for example for competitions such as a spelling bee.
+The word bee is also sometimes used for other social gatherings without communal work, for example for competitions such as a spelling bee.